+All GS students must take a literature course at Columbia.
 To fulfill the literature requirement, a course must focus on the study of poetry, fiction, drama, or related genres.
 Typically, such courses include the majority of offerings in the Columbia Department of English and Comparative Literature.
 Courses on literature in translation, as well as literature courses in foreign languages at the 3000 level or above, can satisfy the literature requirement.
-Courses that focus primarily on literary theory, film, music, creative writing, or other non-literary interdisciplinary topics may not count for the literature requirement, especially if offered in other departments.
-Please consult your advisor to confirm that the course in question fulfills the literature requirement.
+Students may also fulfill the requirement by taking one semester of Literature Humanities.
+Courses that focus primarily on literary theory, film, music, creative writing, or other non-literary interdisciplinary topics do not count for the literature requirement.

 Humanities courses offer ways to understand the development of cultures and how the human experience is expressed.
 A course from one of the following departments or interdisciplinary programs may count towards the humanities requirement.
 In foreign language departments, only courses at the 3000 level or above, excluding courses focused on language instruction, may apply.

 - Art History and Archaeology